 *Provide free fitness assessments to peak people’s interest in their baseline.

 *Consider a Facebook ad.
-Learn more about fb in this blog post.
+Learn more about this here.

 Sample 30-min. class